shubhambadaya/Image-classification-model-deployed-on-kubernetes/README.md

     11.Create a trigger in the GCP -trigger based on the changes in the Github code.

     12.Now the build is triggered and the app is deployed on the Kubernetes engine.

+## Key points to focus on:

+    1.While creating kubernetes cluster, make sure to create a standard cluster.Cluster with 1 machine will not work this code.

+    2.Check if the file names and cluster location are consistent across the codes.